Morayshire Railway: Operation

-A first and second class service was provided until 1855 then a first and third thereafter, the fares being 1d and 1d per mile respectively.
+A first and second class service was provided until 1855, then a first and third thereafter, while the fares were levied at 1 1/2d and 1d per mile respectively.
 There was little difference in the coach seating layouts, only in the quality of the seats.
-The first year saw the company run a decent profit and the investors were rewarded with a 5% dividend but the dividend in 1858 was halved to 2% due to a reduction in revenue because Lossiemouth harbour was closed for four months for basin enlargement.
-This was discussed at the annual general meeting in the following October—at this meeting the main instigator of the railway, James Grant was elected chairman.
+The first year saw the company run a decent profit, and investors were rewarded with a 5% dividend.
+However, the dividend in 1858 was halved to 2.5% due to a reduction in revenue caused by the closure of Lossiemouth harbour for four months for basin enlargement.
+This was discussed at the annual general meeting in the following October—at this meeting, the main instigator of the railway, James Grant, was elected chairman.

-Joseph Taylor and Charles Cranstoun, the company's Engineer and General Manager respectively, designed an ingenious device for the coupling and uncoupling of carriages and locomotives thereby removing a significant hazard that claimed many lives annually across Britain.
-It operated very successfully on the Morayshire line and was highly regarded by railway experts but faced reluctance by other railway companies for its adoption—it is unclear if any other railways also used it.
+Joseph Taylor and Charles Cranstoun, the company's Engineer and General Manager respectively, designed an ingenious device for coupling and uncoupling carriages and locomotives, thereby removing a significant hazard that claimed many lives annually across Britain.
+It operated very successfully on the Morayshire line and was highly regarded by railway experts, but faced reluctance by other railway companies for its adoption—it is unclear if any other railways also used it.

-The Mechanics' Magazine after having seen the device in operation, wrote:
+The Mechanics' Magazine, after having seen the device in operation, wrote:

 Within a short time of co-designing the coupling device, Joseph Taylor was killed in an accident near Oakenhead Bridge just outside Lossiemouth on 23 April 1857.
 He was driving a tank locomotive which collided with a ballast train.
 In the same year also near Lossiemouth, a passenger was killed when a badly secured barrier gave way on a truck.